Startup Team – How to Make One Work in 4 Steps

 team-leader

-Don’t hesitate to take time and sit down with you partner in order to elaborate on what characteristics are you looking for in a candidate.
+Don’t hesitate to take time and sit down with you partner in order to elaborate on what characteristics you are looking for in a candidate.
 Prepare yourself for going through CVs and interviews.
 Whenever possible, ask for some recommendations from previous employers or professors from college the candidate went to.
 Seek out to find interested individuals, attend networking events.

 If unsure, try employing someone on a part-time contract, which will allow both you and the new-hire to see if there is a match, without wasting anybody’s time.